BatchClayderman/GRS/README.md

 # GRS

-This is an implementation of the GRS cryptography scheme (``From Σ-protocol based Signatures to Ring Signatures: General Construction and Applications``) based on the JPBC library.
+This is the official implementation of the GRS cryptography scheme (``From Σ-protocol based Signatures to Ring Signatures: General Construction and Applications``) based on the JPBC library.

-As variable size computation is not required, this repository is compatible with new and old versions of the Java application programming interfaces.
+As the computation of variable sizes is not required, this repository is compatible with new and old versions of the Java application programming interfaces.

 This repository is a part of the [cryptography schemes](https://github.com/BatchClayderman/Cryptography-Schemes).